bitnami/containers/containers/nginx/README.md

 # Logging

-The Bitnami nginx container supports two different logging modes: logging to stdout, and logging to a file.
+The Bitnami nginx Docker Image supports two different logging modes: logging to stdout, and logging to a file.

 ## Logging to stdout